TU Darmstadt Publishing Fund

 Checklist (opens in new tab) for the eligibility of journal articles

-If not all these points apply to your article, please us so we can look into other funding possibilities for you.
+If not all these points apply to your article, please contact us so we can look into other funding possibilities for you.

 Application form for the Publishing Fund